freeCodeCamp/chapter/CONTRIBUTING.md

 We use [GraphQL](https://graphql.org/) to define the API structure of the application.

 The GraphQL Playground has "Docs" and "Schema" tabs on the right side of the page.
-You can see them:
-* If you are already [**Running the Application**](#running-the-application) at http://localhost:5000/graphql
+You can see them if you are already [**Running the Application**](#running-the-application) at http://localhost:5000/graphql

-* If you don't have a running app at [GraphQL Playground](https://chapter-server.herokuapp.com/graphql).
-(Note, this is a free-tier of Heroku.
-Hit refresh every minute or two if the page fails to load and it should eventually "wake" the server.)
+To make authenticated GraphQL queries, read the [FAQ](#frequently-asked-questions)

 ## .env Configuration File